How to Help Someone Who is Experiencing Abuse

 In addition, you can help by offering support, information and assistance in accessing community programs.

 - Let them know you are there to help.
 Listen to them without being critical or judgmental.

 - Assure them that they are not to blame for the abuse and that they are not alone

 - Help them provide for any immediate medical and personal needs and make sure that they and their children are safe

 - Gather and pass on information about relevant community programs and assistance: shelters, sexual assault centres, legal aid, financial assistance etc.

-- Encourage her to call DASO’s 24-hour crisis/help line (519-539-4811 or 1-800-265-1938).
-You may call that line as well for information and suggestions on how to support your friend.
+- Encourage them to call DASO’s 24-hour Crisis and Information Line (519-539-4811 or 1-800-265-1938).
+You may call that line as well for information and suggestions on how to support your friend

-- Visit the Neighbours, Friends and Families website, www.neighboursfriendsandfamilies.ca , for information and further suggestions on how you can help.
+- Visit the Neighbours, Friends and Families website, www.neighboursfriendsandfamilies.ca , for information and further suggestions on how you can help